11/22/63 by Stephen King

 Liven up a milkshake by adding a little (or a lot) of brandy to make a Brandy Alexander Milkshake.
 This recipe is made with ice cream, brandy and creme de cacao.

-For dessert, we had Pound Cake.
+For dessert, we also had a delicious Lemon Pound Cake.
 But nobody wanted to eat it.
 Hmmm….I wonder why?

 I addition to the pound cake, a Chocolate Milkshake Pie was served.
 This pie is made with milk, ice cream and pudding mix.
 So easy!

 Book Club Resources